Define Green Hosting

 How to find a green web host?

 So ask you host a host of questions: do you employ Energy Star equipment?
 Do you use power from carbon-neutral sources?
 How is the office powered?
-How are the servers cooled?
+Are the servers cooled using traditional means or more efficient methods?
 How is old, outdated equipment disposed of?
+The green technological revolution affects business and consumers alike.

 If you don’t like the answers you get, you won’t like working with that web host.
 Further, a truly green hosting service wants YOUR site visitors to recognize your commitment to a cleaner planet today and in the future so most offer an emblem you can display on your web site – an emblem that proudly proclaims that your site is hosted by a green corporate culture….